Chek Jawa: Re-opening and new development

 On 8 July that year, the nature preserve was re-opened to the public and is free of charge.
 Visitors going to Chek Jawa no longer need to join the free guided tours conducted by NParks.
 These are conducted only a few times each month during low spring tide periods.

 The Singapore Government added new amenities with a visitor management plan for Chek Jawa, at a cost of S$7 million.
-These included a 1.1-kilometre boardwalk, a 20-metre tall viewing tower and a visitor centre with a viewing jetty.
+These included a 1.1-kilometre boardwalk, a 20-metre tall viewing tower and the Chek Jawa Visitor Centre with a viewing jetty.

-The new boardwalk running along the coast and into the mangrove area allows visitors to get up close to plant and marine life such as fiddler crabs and monitor lizards, without damaging the area.
+The boardwalk was built along the coast and into the mangrove area allowing visitors to get up close to plant and marine life such as fiddler crabs and monitor lizards, without damaging the area.
 Special care was taken to construct the boardwalk, which is made from concrete but simulated to resemble timber.
 This is more environmentally friendly as it cuts down on the use of wood while still retaining its natural feel.

 The free seven-story viewing tower called the Jejawi Tower allows visitors to view the tree canopy and observe birdlife such as the collared kingfisher and straw-headed bulbul.

-At the visitor center, which was converted from a Tudor-style house built in the 1930s, visitors can learn more about Chek Jawa's wildlife.
+The visitor center, which was converted from a Tudor-style house built in the 1930s, allowed visitors to learn more about Chek Jawa's wildlife.
 A small trash receptacle and a soda vending machine are available, otherwise the small kiosk style center is typically unmanned.